vishnu-rgb/website-3/README.rst

-This is the Open Dylan website.
+This is the Open source Dylan website.

 It is built using `Sphinx <http://sphinx.pocoo.org>`_.
 All content is written using ReStructured Text with Sphinx extensions.